VladimirBalun/OLSystem/README.md

 a certain module or completely replace it with another one.

 ## What you need to build OLSystem
-For build *OLSystem* on your computer, you will need to have the following
+For build a *OLSystem* on your computer, you will need to have the following
 applications:

 - Git
 - JDK/JRE
 - TomCat